mparker2/mparker_phd_thesis/chapter_3/text.md

 All models were trained on 80% of the training data with 10% used for validation.
 Training was conducted for a maximum of 30 epochs, but with early stopping when the change in validation loss was less than 0.0005 for more than 3 Epochs.
 The densely connected network (also known as a Multi Layer Perceptron or MLP) trained on trinucleotide contents converged to this minimum change after 8 Epochs, whilst G4Seeqer converged after 15 Epochs.

 Models were validated on 10% of the total data held out for testing purposes.
 Receiver Operator Characteristic (ROC) and Precision Recall (PR) curves were generated using `scikit-learn` and plotted with `matplotlib` [@Pedregosa2011; @Hunter2007].
 ROC/PR curves for G4Hunter are produced using the modified method.
 For comparison against Quadron, the Quadron source code was downloaded from GitHub and installed [@Sahakyan2017].
 Since the flanking sequences required for Quadron are longer than those used for G4Seeqer, test set sequences were increased in size by 50bp in each direction to 228bp.
 Sequences were extracted using `bedtools getfasta` and run through Quadron [@Quinlan2010].
 For intervals which contained multiple Quadron scoring motifs, the highest score was used.
 For intervals which had no motifs scored by Quadron, a score of zero was assigned.
+All code used for model training and validation is available in Appendix \ref{g4seeqer_model_training_and_validation}.

 ### BG4 Analysis

 NarrowPeak BED files of BG4 ChIP-seq peaks were downloaded from GEO accession GSE76688 [@Hansel2016].
 To accommodate Quadron's flanking sequence requirements, the size of the BG4 intervals was increased by 50bp in each direction using `awk` [@Aho1988].
 A BG4-negative peak set was generated using `bedtools shuffle` [@Quinlan2010].
 Shuffling was performed such that an equal number of simliarly sized intervals were selected that excluded gaps in the genome or BG4-positive peaks.
 Positive and negative peaks were concatenated and sequences were extracted using `bedtools getfasta` [@Quinlan2010].
 Predictions were made on these sequences using G4Seeqer/G4Hunter/Quadron, and the maximum scoring interval overlapping each peak was assigned as the overall score of the peak.
 Where a model did not make any predictions in a peak, it was assigned a score of zero.
 Receiver Operator Characteristic (ROC, false positive rate plotted against true positive rate) and Precision Recall (PR, precision plotted against recall) curves were generated using `scikit-learn` and plotted with `matplotlib` [@Pedregosa2011; @Hunter2007].
+Code is available in Appendix \ref{g4seeqer_model_training_and_validation}.

 ### rG4seq Training Data Preprocessing